lorin/resilience-engineering/README.md

 You might also be interested in my [notes on David Woods's Resilience Engineering short course](https://github.com/lorin/res-eng-short-course-notes).

+Note: there are now [multiple contributors](https://github.com/lorin/resilience-engineering/graphs/contributors) to this repository.

 For each person, I list concepts that they reference in their writings, along with some publications.
 The publications lists aren't comprehensive: they're ones I've read or have added to my to-read list.

-Note: there are [multiple contributors](https://github.com/lorin/resilience-engineering/graphs/contributors) to this repository.

 * [John Allspaw](#john-allspaw)
 * [Lisanne Bainbridge](#lisanne-bainbridge)